dinstone/jrpc/README.md

 # What
-	JRPC is a lightweight Java RPC framework.
+	JRPC is a lightweight Java RPC framework. it supports service registry and discovery by the zookeeper framework.
 # How
 ## step 1:
 	git clone https://github.com/dinstone/jrpc.git